Aquafina-water-bottle/jp-mining-note/wiki/Importing.md

   The only thing you should import is the pitch accent graphs, into the `PAGraphs` field.
   PA positions and PA text should be ignored.

+- You may have frequency list info already in your card.
+  As a quick warning, although you are free to import that info it may not work as you would expect in the JPMN card.
+  Because there's no standard way to store this data, there is no convenience function to convert it to the proper format.

 - See the field reference (TODO link) for more information about other fields.